-My name is Diana Copot, I am the Marketing Manager at London Stone.
-I have just returned from the most inspiring trip to Kota, in the Rajasthan region of India.
+My name is Diana Copot, I am the Marketing Manager at London Stone and I have just returned from the most inspiring trip to Kota, in the Rajasthan region of India.

 I don’t think anyone can actually understand the overwhelming scale of the stone industry in Rajasthan, before seeing it for yourself, in person.